Hundred-Kilobyte Lookup Tables for Efficient Single-Image Super-Resolution: Additional Ablation Studies

 \subsection{Ablation on Residual Connection}

-For computer vision tasks, residual connection~\cite{he2016deep} is widely used to facilitate the training of neural networks.
-Various papers~\cite{lai2017deep, ahn2018fast, ma2022splut} have proven the effectiveness of residual connection to maintain the feature precision and improve the SR performance.
-By using residual connections, the model focuses on reconstructing the residual information between the ground truth HR image and the upsampled image, which intuitively reduces the difficulty of the underlying SR task.
 Table~\ref{tab:ablation_residual} compares the results of the three commonly used upsampling methods (nearest, bilinear, and bicubic).
-The effects of the three methods are indistinguishable.
+The effects of the three methods are almost indistinguishable.
 To reduce runtime, we selected the nearest interpolation as our upsampling strategy for residual connections.